 Tree root carbon dynamics in boreal forests

-My research interest is tree root carbon dynamics and their role in the whole tree carbon balance in boreal forest ecosystem.
-The aim of my research is to quantify and model the carbon-related processes in pine rootsin the framework of the whole tree carbon balance and to study tree carbon dynamics in future climate conditions.
+My research interests are tree root carbon dynamics and balance in boreal forest ecosystems.
+The aim of my research is to quantify and model carbon-related processes in pine roots in the framework of the whole tree carbon balance and to study the tree carbon dynamics in future climate conditions.